ESG at Adient

-Adient does not tolerate any form of bribery or corruption with our business dealings.
-Adient’s stance against bribery and corruption is a key statement of principle in our Ethics Policy: We do not tolerate — and we actively oppose — corruption in our businesses.
+We do not tolerate any form of bribery with our business dealings and actively oppose corruption within our business.
+Our stance against bribery and corruption is a key statement of principle in our Ethics Policy.

+We have a responsibility to safeguard our employees’ data as well as other personal data, and we follow applicable data and privacy laws.
 We follow local data protection and privacy laws and continuously monitor changes in this area.
 Adient has an internal network of local privacy coordinators that support Adient’s Global Privacy office.
-Adient’s Privacy Notice is available at www.adient.com/privacy.
+Read more in our Data Privacy Notice.

-Our cybersecurity program is designed to protect and preserve the confidentiality, integrity and continued availability of all information we own as well as that of our customers, suppliers, vendors, employees and anyone in our care.
+We are focused on securing and preserving the confidentiality, integrity and continued availability of the information we own as well as the information of our customers, suppliers, employees and anyone else in our care.
 Our program adheres to applicable industry standards.

 Our products often form an integral part of our customers’ total vehicle system safety strategies.
 We take this responsibility seriously and have robust processes in place to identify, address, mitigate and prevent product safety issues.
 We promote a culture of safety at Adient where our employees are empowered to identify potential safety issues with our products.